PlaidCloud/plaidcloud-docs/content/en/docs/workflow-steps/dimensions/dimension-clear.md

 ### Use Specific Dimension

-Use the dropdown menu to select a specific dimension
+Use the dropdown menu to select a specific dimension to clear